Jac-Zac/Thesis/piano.md

 ### This is what I was thinking to do https://huggingface.co/spaces/ajitrajasekharan/Image-Text-Detection to recognize text

-- [This works good already just as an example](https://huggingface.co/spaces/deepdoctection/deepdoctection) so I think Object Detection is not a problem.

 - OCR/HTR is a problem on the other hand, I can try paddleOCR.
 Also follow the original idea of Fine-tuning TrOCR or perhaps take a look at:

 Have a look at Calamari (https://github.com/Calamari-OCR/calamari) and Kraken (https://github.com/mittagessen/kraken)